w3c/wai-intro-wcag/content/new-in-22.md

 ---
 # Translation info https://www.w3.org/wiki/WAI/Website/Translate

-title: "What's New in WCAG 2.2 Working Draft"
+title: "What’s New in WCAG 2.2 Working Draft"
-title_html: "What's New in WCAG 2.2 Working Draft<br><em>Status: This page is an in-progress draft.</em>"
+title_html: "What’s New in WCAG 2.2 Working Draft<br>[status: This page is an in-progress draft.] "
 nav_title: "New in 2.2 Draft"

 description: This page lists the new success criteria in Web Content Accessibility Guidelines (WCAG) 2.2.
 It includes quotes from personas (fictional people) to help you understand some aspects of the success criteria.